kevingil/go-blog/README.md

-# Go Blog
+# Minimalist Go Blog

- Yet another personal blog writtein in GO
+Yet another personal blog writtein in GO.

+With HTMX templates and animations.

+MySQL db and Go backend bundled with Docker.

 ## Setup

-Edit /templates/*.htmx with your own resume / style
+Edit /templates/*.html with your own resume / style

 **Download and install**